hamzamu/equineistcom-sv/src/content/posts/10-guide-right-farm.md

 I wrote this because I’ve lived it.
 I’ve switched farms over a dozen times, each time leaving behind a place where my horse was treated as a means to an end.
 The worst moment came after I left town for work.
 When I returned, he wasn’t the same.
 He was thin, withdrawn, his eyes dull.
 He didn’t even lift his head when I called his name.
 That night, I sat beside him in silence, tears falling without warning.
 I had failed him.
 Not because I didn’t love him, but because I hadn’t done enough to protect him from a system that doesn’t care.

+### Why I wrote this guide?

+I’ve seen statistics from farms that left me numb.
+In one small stable, capacity barely over 25 horses, the kill rate was 13 in a single year.
+That’s not a number.
+It’s a massacre disguised as routine.

+I stood there, watching it unfold, horses dying one after another, not from injury or illness, but from neglect so deep it became invisible to those who should have seen it.
+The owners didn’t flinch.
+No apologies.
+No investigation.
+No accountability.
+Just silence.

+It wasn’t an accident.
+It was a pattern.
+A culture where death is just part of the cost of doing business.

+And the worst part?
+They don’t even admit it.
+Not out loud.
+Not to themselves.
+Not to anyone.
+They pretend it’s normal.
+Like losing a horse is just… life.

+But it’s not.
+Not when you’re standing in a stall where the air still smells of blood and fear.
+Not when you see a foal born into a world already stacked against him.
+Not when you know that every time a horse dies, it’s not the animal’s fault, it’s the system’s.

+I’ve seen farms where the mortality rate is higher than the birth rate.
+Where horses are replaced like old tires.
+Where no one questions why they’re gone, because no one cares enough to look.

+This isn’t farming.
+This isn’t riding.
+This is abuse dressed up as tradition.

+And until someone holds them to account, until we stop treating horse lives as expendable, this will keep happening.

+Because the truth is: if a farm can’t keep its horses alive, it has no right to own them.

 That’s why I began to study.
 I read everything, books on equine anatomy, behavior, psychology.
 I studied farrier practices, veterinary medicine, training philosophies.
 I spent hours observing horses not just at rest, but in motion, in turnout, in handling.
 I learned to read their bodies, their eyes, their energy.
 Because I realized something simple but powerful: a horse will tell you everything you need to know, if you’re willing to listen.